oren00/oren00.github.io/_posts/2014-05-02-travel-hacking-the-24-dollar-ticket.md

 title: Travel Hacking - the $24 Ticket
 date: 2014-05-02
 description: Cheap traveling tips while living a nomadic lifestyle.
+excerpt: I travel a lot.
+Between Chicago, San Francisco, New Orleans, Dallas and Denver to name a few places I frequent.
+I've learned to travel cheaply by utilizing a few tools and techniques.
 keywords: travel,nomad,jetsetter,jetset
 ---